casper-ecosystem/cep-85/client-js/TUTORIAL.md

 # CEP-85 JavaScript Client Tutorial

-This tutorial outlines the usage of the JavaScript client available for the CEP-85 Standard.
+This tutorial outlines use of the JavaScript client developed for the CEP-85 Casper Multi-Token Standard.

-Further information on the CEP-85 Standard can be found [here](https://github.com/casper-ecosystem/cep-85).
+Further information on CEP-85 can be found [here](https://github.com/casper-ecosystem/cep-85).

 The client is available in _npm_ as [casper-cep85-js-client](https://www.npmjs.com/package/casper-cep85-js-client).

 ## Client Installation

-The client can be installed in a project you have built using TypeScript / Javascript.
+The JavaScript client can be installed in your project using TypeScript/Javascript.

 ## Usage

-1. To install, run:
+1. To install, run the following command:

    ```bash
    npm i -S casper-cep85-js-client
    ```

-2. Import the contract in your code:
+2. Import the CEP-85 contract in the code for your project:

    `import { CEP85Client } from 'casper-cep85-js-client'`

-3. If you want to install it, look at the `install` method and all of the possible configuration options (`InstallArgs`).
+3. If you want to install an instance of CEP-85 to a Casper network, familiarize yourself with the `install` method and all possible configuration options (`InstallArgs`).

-4. If you want to start working with a previously installed contract, use the `setContractHash(contractHash)` method.
+4. If you want to start working with a previously installed instance of CEP-85, use the `setContractHash(contractHash)` method and include the existing `Contract Hash` for that instance of CEP-85.

-NOTE: If you are using npm version `<7` you may need to install both peer dependencies manually.
+NOTE: If you are using npm version `<7` you may need to install both peer dependencies manually using the following command:

 ```bash
 npm install casper-js-sdk @make-software/ces-js-parser casper-cep85-js-client
 ```

-## Using a CEP-85 Contract using the JavaScript Client
+## Using the JavaScript Client to Interact with an Existing CEP-85 Contract

-Set the contract hash (a unique identifier for the network) for instance:
+Using the `.setContractHash()` method, include the contract hash for the pre-existing CEP-85 instance as follows:

 ```ts
 cep85.setContractHash(